Raexyl/Zippy/README.md

 Basic 2D Rendering Engine (Linux Only)

 Todo: -
+ - What is the architecture of this game engine?
+	 - Scene
+	 	 - GameObjects
+		  	- Components

  - Automated Documentation? - Trying doxygen at the moment.
- - What is the architecture of this game engine?
+	- Describe exposed methods, members, functions and classes.
+(Using .h files for this)
- - Should I use CMake?
+ - Should I use CMake? - Only if I make this windows-compatible.
+Otherwise the makefile is fine for linux-only.

- - Make sure includes are sensible? - Which ones should be hidden?
-Maybe a pre-compiled header is easier.
+ - Should I use a pre-compiled header?
  - Does TheCherno have a better way of abstracting glfw?
  - Get rid of line class?
 Can't I just move it all into Renderer::DrawLine()?
- - Shaders
-	 = Write Hollow Polygon shader?
-Or something? idk how to deal with unknown no. of vertices = Write filled polygon shader? ^^^^^^^^^^^^^
-   	 = Write texture shader.
- - Windows compatibility?
- - Convert to dynamic library? (.dll and .so)
+ - Convert to dynamic lib (.so)?
  - Time singleton?

 Project Aims: -